sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-3.md

 ```

-The child element does not have a static height; rather, its height will always be at least 75% of the parents height.
+The child element does not have a static height; rather, its height is dynamic and will always be at least 75% of the parents height.
 Note, however, that the child's height can grow larger than the parent's height.

 Now let's set the parent's height to `200px` and see how the child's height responds: